Twenty Five Favorite Fake Movie Brands

 As seen in:Idiocracy

 The formerly fictional energy drink is now no longer imaginary.
 Redux Beverages makes the movie-inspired beverage (which itself was inspired by the fallen drink Rondo), and they are same company that brought us Cocaine Energy Drink.
 What a fine product line.
-Brawdo, It’s got what plants crave.
+Brawndo, It’s got what plants crave.

 Nails Cigarettes